 Are you considering surrogacy as a single or partnered gay dad?
 Gay dads are growing in numbers around Australia as they pursue surrogacy to grow their families.
-Last year, the media was buzzing with news that Ian Thorpe and his then-partner Ryan Channing, were planning to have a baby via surrogacy.
+A few years ago, the media was buzzing with news that Ian Thorpe and his then-partner Ryan Channing, were planning to have a baby via surrogacy.
 Channing was quoted as saying that the couple were pursuing surrogacy in the US because ‘the laws in Australia are difficult for same sex males in regards to surrogacy.’

 Whilst famous people having babies makes for good headlines, no one bothered to check whether what Channing had said was true.
 For those of us (including me!) who have carried a baby for a gay couple, his comments were a bit surprising.
 Gay couples considering surrogacy would be forgiven for assuming that surrogacy is difficult or impossible in Australia, and may head overseas without considering domestic options, or the ramifications of pursuing surrogacy overseas.